If you are using AWS LightSail to host your WordPress blog, check how you can enable HTTPS mode with the help of Let’s Encrypt SSL certificate.

 The first thing you need to do is make sure all the packages are updated on your server.
 You can do that with below command.

-Now go ahead and install the Certbot client from official certbot distribution.
-You also need to make sure that the script has the execute privilege.
+Now go ahead and install the Certbot client from official Certbot distribution.
+We also need to link the Certbot to user library so we can execute it with direct command.

 Once the Certbot client is installed, you can go ahead and generate the certificate for your domain.